blueputty01/md-to-anki/README.md

 * Images (supports Obsidian `[|size](path-to-image.png)` syntax for image size)
 * Uses [anki-connect](https://github.com/FooSoft/anki-connect#media-actions) to automatically add parsed data to Anki

+### Temp mode

+Run `python src/main.py --temp` to take in markdown formatted text from standard input.
+The Anki-formatted text will print to standard output.

+This is useful for quickly moving LLM output to Anki, bypassing the markdown file step.

 ## Cloze deletion syntax

 All notes are imported to the cloze type.
 Any bold text, notated by markdown `**bold text**` is converted to cloze